getkaiwa/kaiwa-server/README.md

-# Otalk Prosody
+# Kaiwa server

-Any XMPP server that supports websockets would work, but Prosody also supports some extra features that makes Otalk nicer to use, like message archiving.
+Any XMPP server that supports websockets would work, but Prosody also supports some extra features that makes Kaiwa nicer to use, like message archiving.

 It works with PotgreSQL and LDAP.